 While many stories feature children that survive miraculously through any incident, others seem to go out of their way to subvert the Sorting Algorithm of Mortality when it comes to children.
-Here children can die just as easily as adults, or perhaps even easier given their relative lack of experience and inability to defend themselves.
+In this particular story, children can die just as easily as adults, or perhaps even easier given their relative lack of experience and inability to defend themselves.
 There are few ways to make a Character Death more impactful than if it's a child or baby.

 May be the Littlest Cancer Patient, who tend to be not just critically but terminally ill to enhance the level of grief, although the only thing allowed to kill them is their disease.
 Also the reason why Undead Child is a deeply unsettling trope.

 Do note that this is for when the plot actually deals with child death.
 This is not about a supervillain blowing up a city and Fridge Logic dictating that children must certainly have died in the process unless it specifically addresses the issue.

 Related is Outliving One's Offspring, where the offspring is often (but not always) a child, and Tragic Stillbirth for when a fetus's death causes the family trauma.
 Can overlap with Offing the Offspring if the child's parents are the cause of death.
 See also Would Hurt a Child, which is used to show how completely beyond the pale a villain is by targeting children (though it doesn't have to end in death).

 See also Censored Child Death, when the death still occurs, but is downplayed compared to other deaths in the story.

 This is a Death Trope, so beware of unmarked spoilers!

 - Comic Books